openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 #### Create a Snapshot Dynamically

-This section describes how to create snapshot directly from a VolumeSnapshotContent object.
+This section describes how to create snapshot directly from a PersistentVolumeClaim object.

 _Prerequisites_